LTD staff presented a public engagement framework at the Nov. 3 work session.

 [00:02:04] John Q: The lowest level is “inform.”

-[00:02:06] Jeramy Card: inform is the first level of participation.
+[00:02:06] Jeramy Card: Inform is the first level of participation.
 The goal is to provide information to the public to help them understand the problem or project at hand.
-The promise of the public is that we will keep you informed.
+The promise to the public is that we will keep you informed.

 [00:02:17] IAP2 believes that providing information is the foundation for public participation, and some of the examples from LTD on, the informed level of engagement are things like sending out snow and ice communication.
 That’s a very technical thing.
 We decide where the buses go, how we can operate them safely.
 The public doesn’t have a lot of input to give on that.
 So it’s a, an informed level.

 [00:02:41] John Q: The highest level is “empower.”

 [00:02:43] Jeramy Card: The goal of empower is to place the decision-making power in the hands of the public.
 The promise to the public is that we will implement what you decide.
 There’s no real specific example of LTD of empower level of participation.

 [00:03:01] Andrew Martin (Transit Planner): MovingAhead is a really good example because we’ve done a lot of different types of public participation.

 [00:03:07] We started out wanting to talk with the community about potential investments on five different corridors, in Eugene specifically, and we said, well, we should really let the community design those corridors, and we let people build what they think the roadway should look like.
 And we took it back to the engineers and the planning team and we made that a reality.
 We started with what the community wanted.
 Staff were back in the office doing a lot more technical work, but we were still out in the community doing a lot of information sharing.